 - Use the dropdown just above the map to filter the locations.

 - Use the search box to the bottom-right of the map to look for a specific location.
-Don’t find it?
+Didn’t find it?
 Suggest a location.

 - A bouncing marker indicates a location that may be of special interest to fans, either because it’s historic or very Instagrammable.